-Chicago Car Passenger Injury Lawyer
+Chicago Passenger Injury Claims Lawyer

-As a passenger in a car is at the mercy of the vehicle operator to keep them safe from collisions.
+A passenger in a car is at the mercy of the vehicle operator to keep them safe from collisions.
 Errors made by a driver can quickly turn into tragedy when the vehicle collides with another car or is involved in a single-car accident.

 Attorney Representing Injured Passengers in a Chicago, IL Car Accident

-Illinois law holds that a passenger cannot be contributorily at fault for an accident.
+Illinois law holds that a passenger cannot be at fault for an accident.
 Put another way, as a passenger, you may have legal claims against the driver of your vehicle or other motorists, but unlike most car accidents, fault cannot be attributed to you.

-Claims Against Friends and Family for Negligent Operation of Vehicles
+Personal Injury Claims Against Friends and Family for Negligent Operation of Vehicles

 The Role of Auto Insurance in Chicago, IL Car Passenger Injury Claims

 Despite the initial awkwardness of filing a claim against a relative or good friend, the reality is that most motor vehicle claims are paid directly by the insurance company for the driver or owner of the vehicle and not out of the driver’s personal assets.